 Modifications to the version defined in package.json take effect on the next web build.
 Typically web builds are run using the

 npm run build command with ionic-app-scripts.
-In Ionic Pro, web builds are referred to as Snapshot Builds, and are run automatically whenever a commit is pushed to the Ionic remote.
-Apps employing Ionic Framework v1, or v4 may use a different build process.
+Apps employing Ionic Framework v1 or v4 may use a different build process.

-The Appflow Client requires a version when it's initialized.
+The Appflow Client (if you're making use of it) requires a version when it's initialized.
 The version is defined in a call to the Pro.init method in app.module.ts.

 Modifications to the version defined in the init method will take effect on the next web build.
 This version is used to create source maps for the Monitoring feature.
 If this version is out of alignment with the web version of an app errors will no be accurately mapped back to their source.